-This simple ritual will not cost you much strength, but it will enable you to establish a bond with one of your descendants during your lifetime - but beware, it will take you years to accomplish.
-Once you have begun, you must speak the ninth chant from that psalm three times in a pentagram of fire when the Sun is in the fifth house and Saturn is in trine aspect, every Walpurgis Night and All Saints' Day - until your death.
+This simple ritual costs just a little strength, but will permanently establish a mystical bond with one of your blood descendants, someone yet unborn.
+But beware, the ritual will take you several years to accomplish.
+Once you have begun, you must speak the ninth chant from the appointed psalm three times in a pentagram of fire.
+You must do this when the Sun is in the fifth house and Saturn is in trine aspect, every Walpurgis Night and All Saints' Day - each year until your death.

-Your offspring may serve as a vessel for your immortal soul or otherwise support your purposes.
-But know, it can only be successful if your bloodline has not died out by that day when the right descendant announces himself.
+Your bound future progeny can be used as a vessel for your immortal soul, or otherwise support your purposes.
+But know, that machinations can only be successfully achieved if your bloodline has not died out by that future day when the correct descendant reaches maturity.

 Study: weeks; 1d6 SAN.

-Execution: Years; 1d4 WP and 1W4 SAN per repetition of the ritual.
+Activation: Years; 1d4 WP and 1d4 SAN per repetition of the ritual.

-Description: It is possible, with the help of an invocation from the 3rd Psalm of the Liber Damnatus, to ensure that a later descendant of one's own looks very much like the caster.
-This descendant has a special, unnatural relationship with his dead ancestor.
-The dead ancestor is entered as a bond with halved CHA value on the character sheet of the enchanted descendant.
-With the help of the ritual, the descendant can be brought under the spiritual influence of the caster and serve, for example, as a vessel for the caster's spirit or even be made to raise it again from the Essential Salts - if available.
-But the influence can also be much more subtle or lead to a slow and creeping change of the descendant.
+With the help of the ritual, the descendant can be brought under the influence of the caster and be made to serve, for example, as a vessel for the caster's spirit.
+The ound descendant might even be compelled to raise his ancestor from the Essential Salts - if they are still available.
+The influence can, however, be much more subtle and lead to a slow and creeping pseronality change in the descendant.
 Perhaps the descendant obscurely receives the diaries or a painting of his ancestor or is otherwise stimulated to deal with his deceased ancestor.

-The ninth saying from that psalm must be spoken three times in a pentagram of fire at the correct constellation of stars.
+To enact the ritual, the ninth saying from the appointed psalm must be spoken three times in a pentagram of fire at the correct constellation of stars.
 This ritual must be repeated every Walpurgis Night and All Saints' Day until the sorcerer's death in order to be successful.
 However, it can only be successful if his bloodline has not died out by that future date.

 But I am not unreadie for harde ffortunes, as I haue tolde you, and haue longe work’d upon ye Way of get’g Backe after ye Laste. […] This Uerse repeate eache Roodemas and Hallow’s Eue; and ye Thing will breede in ye Outside Spheres.
 And of ye Seede of Olde shal One be borne who shal looke Backe, tho’ know’g not what he seekes.